Start: 29th January 2020 - 6:00pm

 Stories need tension, conflict and choices, and characters pushed to extremes.
 In this session we’ll explore how things can go wrong for a character, and how to create tension when they do.
 What makes a strong story shape, that satisfies the reader?
 We’ll try taking inspiration from the skeleton structures of folk tales.
 We’ll also try different methods for creating a story, from using archetypal plot shapes to throwing in unexpected twists and turns.

-In our final session, we’ll be joined by Alexa von Hirschberg, Senior Commissioning Editor at Bloomsbury Publishing, to discuss how to nurture our writing and keep going, as well as how to edit our work.
+In our final session, we'll discuss how to nurture our writing and keep going, as well as how to edit our work.
 How do we know when a story is finished?
 We’ll look at tips and principles, from ways to keep our nerve when writing, to polishing up our prose.
 You’ll take away handouts of editing advice.
 We’ll end the course with a glass of wine, and a chance to share your work.

 Zoe Gilbert is an award-winning author whose first novel, Folk, was published by Bloomsbury in 2018.
-Her short stories have appeared in anthologies and journals in the UK and internationally, and won prizes including the Costa Short Story Award 2014.
+Folk was shortlisted for the Dylan Thomas Prize 2019, and adapted for BBC radio.
+Her short stories have appeared in anthologies and journals in the UK and internationally, on BBC Radio 4, and won prizes including the Costa Short Story Award 2014.
 She teaches and mentors writers at London Lit Lab, and at organisations including the British Library and Arvon Foundation.
-She has travelled to China and South Korea with the British Council to present her work, and is completing a Creative Writing PhD at the University of Chichester, exploring folk tales in fiction.
+She has travelled to China and South Korea with the British Council to present her work, and is completing a Creative Writing PhD, exploring folk tales in fiction.

 The event will be held at Bloomsbury Publishing, 50 Bedford Square, London WC1B 3DP.
 Each session will begin at 6pm prompt, and run until 8.30pm.